rmrking8d/UChicago-Trading-Comp-2023/README.md

 # UChicago-Trading-Comp-2023
 Boston College's code for UChicago-Trading-Comp-2023.
+Teamed up with @TommmyDeNezza and @xBalbinus

 Placed 5th for second case.